bestxmg/Diary-of-Defiant-Conduct/notes/practical/tool_git_usage.md

 step 2: edit .gitignore file
 ```
-# the relevative path of the file you don't want to be manage by git
+# the relative path of the file you don't want to be manage by git
 notes/practical/temp_md.md
 ```

-After finishing the steps above, the modification of that file will be visiable to git management.
+After finishing the steps above, the modification of that file will be visible to git management.

 ---